ppryanichek/100-days-of-code/log.md

 **Thoughts**: I didn't understand how to work with newInstance, I think I will get to it later.

+### Day 6: October 19, Saturday

+**Today`s Progress**: Found out about interfaces such as: functional, nested, marker.
+Understood what Singleton class and Lazy initialization are, how, when and what implementation of Singleton to use.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)

 2.[Implement a method that merges two arrays of numbers sorted in descending order into one array sorted in the same order.](https://stepik.org/lesson/12762/step/9?auth=login&unit=3110)